fabioalmeida/swift-playgrounds/JSONParsingWithCodable/README.md

 With this playground I try to cover some of the most common cases like:
 * Simple JSON that corresponds exactly to the model;
+* Models with properties with different names from what comes from the service;
 * Model with other nested models;
 * JSON Arrays;
 * Models that come inside more complex JSON objects, not directly in the root.